 Under the Airport Act 1986, Newcastle International Airport Limited (NIAL) was formed and seven Local Authorities were allocated shares in consideration for all the property, rights and liabilities that were transferred into the new company.
-In consideration of this transfer the Council received shares in the new company.
+In consideration of this transfer the Authority received shares in the new company.

-On 4th May 2001, the seven Local Authority (the 'LA7') shareholders of NIAL entered into a strategic partnership with Copenhagen Airports Limited for the latter to purchase a 49% share of Newcastle International Airport.
+On 4th May 2001, the seven Local Authority (the 'LA7') shareholders of NIAL entered into a strategic partnership with Copenhagen Airports A/S for the latter to purchase a 49% share of Newcastle International Airport.
 This involved the creation of a new company, NIAL Holdings Ltd which the LA7 owned 51%.
 The 51% holding is held in the Newcastle Airport Local Authority Holding Company Ltd, a company wholly owned by the seven authorities.
-North Tyneside Council has a material interest in Newcastle Airport Local Authority Holding Company Ltd. The Newcastle Airport Local Authority Holding Company Limited has a called up share capital of 10,000 shares with a nominal value of £1 each.
-North Tyneside Council has a shareholding of 1,214 shares representing a 12.14% interest in the company.
+The Newcastle Airport Local Authority Holding Company Ltd has a called up share capital of 10,000 shares with a nominal value of £1 each.
+North Tyneside Council originally held a shareholding of 1,214 shares representing a 12.14% interest in the company.
 The shares are not held for trading outside of the LA7.